espressif/esp-idf/docs/en/api-guides/thread-local-storage.rst

 Storage for that kind of variables is allocated on the task stack.
 Note that area for all such variables in the program is allocated on the stack of every task in the system even if that task does not use such variables at all.
 For example, ESP-IDF system tasks (e.g., ``ipc``, ``timer`` tasks etc.) will also have that extra stack space allocated.
 Thus feature should be used with care.

 Using C11 thread local variables comes at a trade-off.
-One one hand, they are quite handy to use in programming and can be accessed using minimal CPU instructions.
+On one hand, they are quite handy to use in programming and can be accessed using minimal CPU instructions.
 However, this benefit comes at the cost of additional stack usage for all tasks in the system.
 Due to static nature of variables allocation, all tasks in the system have the same sets of C11 thread local variables.